galaxyproject/iwc/workflows/epigenetics/consensus-peaks/README.md

 - The workflow will:
   - first part:
-    - call peaks and compute normalized coverage on each BAM (or BED) individually
+    - call peaks and compute normalized coverage on each BAM individually
     - average normalized profiles
-    - compute the intersection between both peaks
+    - compute the intersection between all peaks and filter when at least x replicate overlaps
   - second part:
-    - subset both BAM (or BED) to get the same number of reads
+    - subset all BAM to get the same number of reads
-    - call peaks on both subsetted BAM combined
+    - call peaks on all subsetted BAM combined
-  - finally, keep only peaks from the second part that have summits overlapping the intersection of the first part.
+  - finally, keep only peaks from the second part that have summits overlapping the filtered intersection of the first part.